jelmer/debcargo/README.md

 ## License ##

 Debcargo is licensed under `MIT/Apache-2.0`.
-It is written by `Josh Tripplet` and improved by members of **Debian Rust Maintainers team**
+It is written by `Josh Triplett` and improved by members of **Debian Rust Maintainers team**